brianglass/anastasis/files/pre-christmas.md

 mso-bidi-font-size:12.0pt">All-blameless Virgin, living Palace of God, you contained within yourself the One whom the heavens cannot contain;<a href="#_ftn21" id="_ftnref21"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[21]</span></a> beyond understanding you gave birth to him in the Cave, a beggar and incarnate, that he might make me divine<a href="#_ftn22" id="_ftnref22"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[22]</span></a> and enrich me, made a beggar by the incontinence of bitter eating.<a href="#_ftn23" id="_ftnref23"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[23]</span></a></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt">Through compassion enrolled with slaves by CaesarÂ’s decree,<a href="#_ftn24" id="_ftnref24"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[24]</span></a> long-suffering Christ, you came to give freedom, life and deliverance to ungrateful servants, who worship your saving Nativity, for you have come to save our souls.</span>
+mso-bidi-font-size:12.0pt">Through compassion enrolled with slaves by Caesar’s decree,<a href="#_ftn24" id="_ftnref24"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[24]</span></a> long-suffering Christ, you came to give freedom, life and deliverance to ungrateful servants, who worship your saving Nativity, for you have come to save our souls.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt">The All-holy and blameless Virgin, realising that her child-bearing was beyond explanation and had made new the laws of nature, cried to her Son, Â‘My Child, so much desired, I am amazed at the great mystery: I have born a child and yet remain a virgin by your power, who do all things by your will!Â’</span>
+mso-bidi-font-size:12.0pt">The All-holy and blameless Virgin, realising that her child-bearing was beyond explanation and had made new the laws of nature, cried to her Son, ‘My Child, so much desired, I am amazed at the great mystery: I have born a child and yet remain a virgin by your power, who do all things by your will!’</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">Both Now.<span style="color:red"> Of the Forefeast.
 Tone 6.
 See 6 December.</span></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
-12.0pt">Cave make ready Â…</span><span style="font-size:12.0pt;mso-bidi-font-size:
+12.0pt">Cave make ready …</span><span style="font-size:12.0pt;mso-bidi-font-size:
 10.0pt"></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Liti. </span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">Both Now.<span style="color:red"> Of the Forefeast.
 Same Tone.</span></span>